The Home of #MNstudies & #CHCougars in the Westy Wing

 Follow Along on Twitter

-What a rush!
-More than 500 educators from around the state were nominated for Minnesota Teacher of the Year.
-The field was narrowed to 114 candidates and a 25-member panel of community leaders met and selected me as one of the semifinalists.
-I was very excited to have been nominated by former students, colleagues, along with past and present families.
-The nomination is not only a reflection on me, but it is a testament to the the wonderful colleagues that I have been privileged too work and the support my students and families have shown me.
+I was very excited to have been nominated by former students, colleagues, past and present families and even members of the community.
+The nominations are not only a reflection on me, but a testament to the the wonderful colleagues that I have been privileged too work and the support my students and families have shown me.
 Thank you.

 In February and June 2014, and again in June 2015 several of my Capitol Hill students were credentialed by the White House Press Corp to cover President Obama's visits to Minnesota and Wisconsin.
 Check out how we were able to meet the President at Minnehaha Falls and pictures from the experiences!